Welding 13 min read

 For many operators, especially those performing freehand cuts or tracing templates, the greatest challenge is maintaining a consistent and correct distance-or "standoff"-between the torch tip and the workpiece.
 If the tip is too far away, the arc can become unstable or extinguish.
 If it is too close, or touches the metal, it can cause a "double arc" where the current flows from the electrode to the nozzle and then to the workpiece, which can instantly destroy the nozzle.

-The LTP8500 addresses this challenge directly with its drag cut enabled design.
+The this plasma cutter system addresses this challenge directly with its drag cut enabled design.
 The machine comes with a specialized drag cut shield and cup that are installed on the torch for this purpose.
 This shield serves two critical functions.
 First, it is physically designed to maintain the optimal standoff distance automatically when the torch is rested directly on the metal surface.
 Second, it is made of an insulating material that electrically isolates the live nozzle from the workpiece, preventing the destructive double-arcing phenomenon.

-This “drag cutting” technique dramatically lowers the skill barrier to achieving high-quality cuts.
+This "drag cutting" technique dramatically lowers the skill barrier to achieving high-quality cuts.
 The operator can simply place the torch on the metal and drag it along a straightedge or a drawn line, focusing entirely on maintaining a steady travel speed rather than juggling both speed and standoff height.
 This makes it an ideal feature for beginners and a significant convenience for experienced professionals, enabling smoother and more accurate cuts with less effort.
-While standoff cutting is still the preferred method for high-amperage applications or CNC-controlled systems, the drag cutting capability of the LTP8500 makes it exceptionally user-friendly for a wide range of manual tasks.
+While standoff cutting is still the preferred method for high-amperage applications or CNC-controlled systems, the drag cutting capability of the this plasma cutter system makes it exceptionally user-friendly for a wide range of manual tasks.

 LOTOS LTP8500 85AMP Non-Touch Pilot Arc Plasma Cutter